-6.16 Bolton Council, as the Local Authority, has an adopted Local Plan, containing affordable housing targets, which this Plan recognises.
+6.6 Bolton Council, as the Local Authority, has an adopted Local Plan, containing affordable housing targets, which this Plan recognises.
 In practical terms, affordable housing need should be met at the level of an entire housing market area and the Local Authority is, therefore, best placed to do this, delivering affordable housing in the most suitable locations across its whole area on the basis of the affordable need pertaining at the time of application determination.

-6.17 Nevertheless, it is the aim of this Plan to enable, wherever viable, the inclusion of affordable dwellings on developments in line with Bolton Council affordable housing strategy and, subject to viability it is the intention that these will be considered within the site allocations outlined in Housing Policy H5.
+6.7 Nevertheless, it is the aim of this Plan to enable, wherever viable, the inclusion of affordable dwellings on developments in line with Bolton Council affordable housing strategy, subject to viability.